 |Finish Heavy Machine Gun Crew.
 Winter War.|

-This shovel saw service in the Imperial Russian Army during the occupation of Finland and during the Finish Civil War.
+This shovel saw service in the Imperial Russian Army during the occupation of Finland and during the Finnish Civil War.
 After the civil war, it was then was rebuilt.
 It then continued its military career in the Finish Army for the Winter war and Continuation War during WW2.
 At some point after those wars, the shovel was coated in its "black, storage tar paint" and placed in a warehouse.
 There it sat until it was released as surplus in the 21st century!
 It is not often that a piece of military equipment can serve in so many historic conflicts, and survive to pass it's story on to the next generations.
 Not bad for a shovel that is over 100 years old!

 |Finish Army troops on the march during the WW2 era.|